kuntal-bhusan/sokker/README.md

 # sokker

-Sokker is a two player (1v1) fun physics based soccer game.
-Player 1 (RED-left) controls the paddle using keyboard buttons W,S,A,D and Player 2 uses the Left,Right,Up and Down keyboard keys.
-The aim is to manoeuvre the ball and score a goal in the opposite court within the given time.
+<b>Sokker</b> is fun physics based game where the aim is to manoeuvre the black ball and score a goal in the RED court within the given time against the AI bot.
+The Player (BLUE) controls the paddle using either the keyboard buttons Left,Right,Up and Down or the touchscreen vitual joystick.
 Refresh the page to start a new game.